Regularity estimates for convex functions in Carnot-Carath\'eodory spaces: Almost exponentials and CC-distances

-The next theorem, that is contained in Theorem~3.1 of \cite{Mo00}, shows that the approximate exponential maps give a good representation of the Carnot-Carath\'eodory balls. \begin{The} If $\Omega\subset\R^n$ is an open bounded set with local spanning number $q$ and $K \subset \Omega$ is a compact set, then there exist $\delta_0>0$ and positive numbers $a$ and $b$, $b<a<1$, so that, given any $I\in\{1,\ldots,q\}^n$ such that
+The next theorem, that is contained in Theorem~3.1 of \cite{Mo00}, shows that the almost exponentials give a good representation of the Carnot-Carath\'eodory balls. \begin{The} If $\Omega\subset\R^n$ is an open bounded set with local spanning number $q$ and $K \subset \Omega$ is a compact set, then there exist $\delta_0>0$ and positive numbers $a$ and $b$, $b<a<1$, so that, given any $I\in\{1,\ldots,q\}^n$ such that

 for $x \in K$ and $0<\delta < \delta_0$, it follows that $ B_{x,b\delta} \subset E_{I,x}(\{h\in\R^n: \Vert h \Vert_I < a\delta\}) \subset B_{x,\delta}. $ \end{The} Following the terminology of \cite{NSW}, we introduce the following definition. \begin{Def} \rm We say that two distances $\rho_1$ and $\rho_2$ in $\R^n$ are {\em equivalent}, if for every compact set $K\subset\R^n$, there exist $c_K\geq1$, depending on $K$, such that